Point of Fork Arsenal

 Point of Fork Arsenal was an arsenal established in the 18th century located near what is now Columbia, Virginia, United States.
 It was raided and destroyed on June 5, 1781, by Col. John Graves Simcoe of the Queen's Rangers.
 It was rebuilt and used for the manufacture and repair of arms and supplied material to combat the Whiskey Rebellion and to aid the Battle of Fallen Timbers.
 The arsenal remained in service until 1801, when it was abandoned in favor of a more centralized arsenal at Richmond, the Virginia Manufactory of Arms.

 Today Point of Fork is a historic archaeological site.
 It was listed on the National Register of Historic Places in 1969.

 History

-The arsenal was located at Point of Fork, a point where the Fluvanna River (the name of the James River west of the Point of Fork) and Rivanna River meet.
+The arsenal was located at Point of Fork, a point where the Fluvanna River (the former name of the James River west of the Point of Fork) and Rivanna River meet.
 Stationed at Point of Fork were elements of the 5th Virginia (Gaskins' Battalion) as well as elements of the local Fluvanna County militia.

 In May 1781, Baron von Steuben relocated to the arsenal.
 Von Steuben complained of the status of the militia found at Point of Fork, stating that there were few men and fewer provisions.
 Immediately, von Steuben set about refitting the 5th Virginia for deployment south with General Greene in South Carolina, this despite some controversy with the Virginia General Assembly after von Steuben's plan to reinforce the American armies in South Carolina was rejected for fear of leaving Virginia's rivers undefended.